Enchanted Garden

-Enchanted Garden is a Philippine fantasy-drama TV series aired on TV5.
-It was aired during weekdays at 6:30 pm (UTC+8) and it had a weekly marathon during Sundays at 10:30 am with no commercial breaks.
+Enchanted Garden is a Philippine fantasy-drama TV series broadcast by TV5.
+Starring Alex Gonzaga, Alice Dixson, BB Gandanghari, Ruffa Gutierrez, Zoren Legaspi, Rufa Mae Quinto and Daniel Matsunaga.
+It aired from July 30, 2012 to January 4, 2013, and was replaced by Kidlat.

 Plot

 Enchanted Garden is set against the entrancing garden world of Eden, parallel to the land of mortals where Queen Jasmina and her daughters Alvera, Valeriana and Quassia live.
 Alvera, Valerianna and Quassia are Diwanis — the appointed guardians of all plants and trees.
 Jealousy separates the sisters as Valerianna discovers Menandro's love for her sister Alvera.
 Menandro and Alvera's love brings forth a child, Aya, who grows up in the mortal world.